pynosh/hugo-website/content/uses/index.md

 ### Services

 - **Proton Suite**
-  *Privacy-focused company that i respect.*
+  *Privacy-focused company that I trust.*

 - **Kagi**
   *An ad-free search engine dedicated to user privacy.
 Plus, their Translate tool is also excellent.
 It's like using Google from a decade ago.*